Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> likfit: maximised log-likelihood = -980
 ```

-this time geostatistical modeling results in estimate of beta (regression coefficients) and variogram parameters (all estimated at once).
+this time geostatistical modeling produces an estimate of beta (regression coefficients) and variogram parameters (all estimated at once).
 Predictions using this Universal Kriging model can be generated by:

 ```r